datacarpentry/r-intro-geospatial/_extras/guide.md

 #### [Introduction to Visualization]({{ relative_root_path }}/{% link _episodes/07-plot-ggplot2.md %})

 * This episode introduces `geom_col` and `geom_histogram`.
-These geoms are used in the rest of the workshop, along with geoms specificly for geospatial data.
+These geoms are used in the rest of the workshop, along with geoms specifically for geospatial data.
 * Emphasize that we will go much deeper into visualization and creating publication-quality graphics later in the workshop.